Abraxos04/ConvertIt-Bot/README.md

 ## How to run

 Invite the bot to the server by clicking on this [link](https://discord.com/api/oauth2/authorize?client_id=1095402510690295958&permissions=8&scope=bot).
-Type !c help to see the list of commands.
+Type "!c help" to see the list of commands.

 ## Features